bormaxi8080/osint-timeline/DRAFT.md

 Simulai is a Notion-inspired open-source conversational survey builder: https://github.com/simulaiofficial/simulai

 Lazytainer - Lazy Load Containers.
 Monitors network traffic to containers.
 If there is traffic, the container runs, otherwise the container is stopped/paused: https://github.com/vmorganp/Lazytainer

+asciinema is a free and open source solution for recording terminal sessions and sharing them on the web: https://github.com/gvcgo/asciinema

 Gerb - Graphical font editor (GTK + Rust): https://github.com/epilys/gerb